Water Security: Methods for Purifying, Storing, and Accessing Clean Water Off-Grid

 Water hauling is exactly what it sounds like: transporting water in food-grade tanks from an external source back to your property.
 This can be a practical solution for getting started, as a backup, or if you live in an arid climate where other options aren't feasible.
 However, it has its drawbacks for long-term living.
 It’s labor-intensive, requires a suitable vehicle, and costs you time and fuel with every trip.
 Plus, you’re dependent on an outside water source, which might not always be available.
 While it’s a viable part of some off-grid water systems, it’s generally considered less sustainable than developing a source on your own land.

-How to Assess Your Off-Grid Water Source
+How to Assess Your Water Sources

 Once you’ve identified potential water sources, the real work begins.
 You can’t just assume the water flowing from a spring or falling on your roof is safe and sufficient for your needs.
 A thorough assessment is the most important step in creating a reliable off-grid water system.
 It involves looking at the big picture—like regional weather patterns—and the microscopic details, like what’s actually in your water.